GoogleCloudPlatform/apigee-samples/cloud-logging/README.md

    cd apigee-samples/cloud-logging
    ```

-2. Edit the `env.sh` and configure the ENV vars
+2. Edit the `env.sh` and configure the required environment variables:

    * `PROJECT` the project where your Apigee organization is located
+   * `APIGEE_ENV` the Apigee environment where the demo resources should be created
    * `APIGEE_HOST` the externally reachable hostname of the Apigee environment group that contains APIGEE_ENV
-   * `APIGEE_ENV` the Apigee environment where the demo resources should be created

    Now source the `env.sh` file